antononcube/Raku-Markdown-Grammar/README.md

 ### Jupyter to Markdown

-- ["Jupyter"](https://jupyter.org) notebook interfaces have the option to be saved as Markdown files.
+- ["Jupyter"](https://jupyter.org) notebook interfaces have the option to be saved (downloaded) as Markdown files.

 ### Jupyter <-> Markdown